TAI TF Kaan: Indonesia

-Malaysia

-Turkey has offered Malaysia the opportunity to participate in the Kaan.
-Deputy Minister of National Defense Celal Sami Tüfekçi, in a statement at a defense fair in Kuala Lumpur, offered Malaysia the opportunity to work on the program.

 Pakistan

-Turkey and Pakistan are reportedly set to establish and operate a joint factory to produce the Kaan.
-According to a number of Turkish and Pakistani news outlets, representatives from 32 institutions gathered at the 8th meeting of the Pak-Turkish Industrial Expo in Pakistan in April 2025 and finalized plans for a partnership between Ankara and Islamabad for the production of Turkey's Kaan fighter jet.
+Pakistan is considered a tier-1 partner in the Kaan fighter project.
+On 2 August 2023, in Karachi, the Turkish Deputy Defence Minister at the time, Celal Sami Tüfekçi said that there were discussions in regards to Pakistan joining TAI TF Kaan project, with nearly 200 Pakistani technicians and engineers already embedded into the program.
+Turkey and Pakistan are also reportedly set to establish and operate a joint factory to produce the Kaan fighter jet.
+According to several Turkish and Pakistani news outlets, representatives from 32 institutions gathered at the 8th meeting of the Pak-Turkish Industrial Expo in Pakistan in April 2025, finalising plans for a partnership between Ankara and Islamabad for the joint-production of Turkey's Kaan fighter jet.
+(Note: Multiple sources: